 The ’80s-set film picks up in the initial aftermath of Anthony’s death.
 Julie and his loved ones ruminate over how well they actually knew him.
 Julie, specifically, searches for answers: What did he do in the days before he overdosed?
 Did he actually work for the foreign office like he said he did?
 The sequel’s first third follows Julie working to move on, spending time in therapy and back on movie sets.

 She goes to therapy, spends time on movie sets, and even has a fling with an actor.
-But the film really comes alive when it jumps ahead, as Julie sets out on an ambitious senior film project, which is called
+But the film really comes alive when it jumps ahead, as Julie sets out on an ambitious senior film project, which is called The Souvenir.

 As much as the film rehashes Julie and Anthony’s relationship, Part II is about Julie, growing as an artist and adult.
 The at-times fraught shoot forces her to relive who she was during her relationship with Anthony: passive, largely non-confrontational, and withdrawn from her film studies and classmates.
 While Part I is an intimate close-up of their relationship, Part II confirms that the relationship appeared every bit as all-consuming and isolating from an outside perspective.